carpeliam/at-journal-2024/src/entries/at-day-130-cooper-brook-falls-lean-to-to-wadleigh-stream-lean-to.md

 mood: 🙂
 ---
 Maine continues to have cool features.
 I passed a lake!
 With a tide!
 It was big!
 Today was mostly speedy, with a few sections where I felt like I was running out of gas.
-Lots of roots, and I d like to think I m ok with them, but they were getting tired after a while.
+Lots of roots, and I'd like to think I'm ok with them, but they were getting tired after a while.